vivekguthikonda/HAR_DeepLearning/README.md

  - prefix 't' in those metrics denotes time.
  - suffix 'XYZ' represents 3-axial signals in X , Y, and Z directions.

-Y_Labels(Encoded):
+Y_Labels(Encoded):<br>
 In the dataset, Y_labels are represented as numbers from 1 to 6 as their identifiers.
-    WALKING as 1
+- WALKING as 1
-    WALKING_UPSTAIRS as 2
+- WALKING_UPSTAIRS as 2
-    WALKING_DOWNSTAIRS as 3
+- WALKING_DOWNSTAIRS as 3
-    SITTING as 4
+- SITTING as 4
-    STANDING as 5
+- STANDING as 5
-    LAYING as 6
+- LAYING as 6

  # Deep Learning Models :

 Three models were trained for:
  - To classify whether it is dynamic or static activity.
  - Dynamic Activities (Walking, upstairs, downstairs)
-      - Static Activities  (sitting, standing, lying) We have used:
+ - Static Activities  (sitting, standing, lying)
+We have used:
  - <b> 1d CNN and 1-layer LSTM </b> for type of activity classification.
  - <b> 1d CNN and 1-layer LSTM </b> for dynamic activities.
  - <b> 3 (1d CNN + MaxPooling) </b> for static activities.

   # Results: